-Looking at the reproduced Fig. 61.1 of Flam (1994), the plot (for noncoding DNA "words" open squares on a log-log scale) starts fairly close to linear, but drops off remarkably at the tail end.
-The original Flam diagram of the Zipf's law for DNA was even more controversial when it was applied to the "coding regions" of the DNA (see graph of open circles in Fig. 61.1 from Flam 1994).
-Here, Flam claimed that the Zipf's law "failed" - and the reason cited was that "The coding part (of the DNA) has no grammar - each triplet of bases corresponds to an amino acid in a protein.
-There's no higher structure to it."
+Looking at the reproduced Fig. 1 of Flam (1994), the plot (for non-coding DNA "words" open squares on a log-log scale) starts fairly close to linear, but drops off remarkably at the tail end.
+The original Flam-diagram of the Zipf-law for DNA was even more controversial when it was applied to the "coding regions" of the DNA (see graph of open circles in Fig. 1 from Flam, 1994).
+Here, Flam claimed that the Zipf-law "failed" - and the reason cited was that "The coding part [of the DNA] has no grammar - each triplet of bases corresponds to an amino acid in a protein.
+There's no higher structure to it".

-Today, both the "definition" of arbitrarily picked three to eight letter strings for "words" and the "axiom" that there is no higher structure to coding DNA appear demonstrably dogmatic.
+Today, both the "definition" of arbitrarily picked 3-8 letter strings for "words" and the "axiom" that there is no higher structure to coding DNA appear demonstrably dogmatic.

-Zipf's law is most easily observed by scatterplotting the data, with the axes being log(rank order) and log(frequency).
-The simplest case of Zipf's law is a "1/f function."
+Zipf's law is most easily observed by scatterplot the data, with the axes being log(rank order) and log(frequency).
+The simplest case of Zipf's law is a "1/f function".
 Given a set of Zipf-like distributed frequencies, sorted from most common to least common, the second most common frequency will occur 1/2 as often as the first.
-The nth most common frequency will occur 1/n as often as the first.
+The n^{th} most common frequency will occur 1/n as often as the first.
 However, this cannot hold precisely true, because items must occur an integer number of times: there cannot be 2.5 occurrences of a word.
 Nevertheless, over fairly wide ranges, and to a fairly good approximation, many natural phenomena obey Zipf's Law.

-The Genome is Fractal: Grosberg-School Suspected that the DNA Showed Fractal Folding genome - and the protein structures whose development it governs, manifested in the seminal work by Grosberg et al. (1988, 1993) to claim that the folding of DNA strands were fractal.
-Decades later, as an eminent example how established methods of biochemistry can be used to support paradigm-shifts, the Science cover article appeared (Erez-Lieberman et al. 2009), in effect the Science Adviser to the US President, Eric Lander appealing "Mr. President, the Genome is Fractal!"
+3.3.2.
+The Genome is Fractal: Grosberg-School Suspected that the DNA Showed Fractal Folding

+The classic book of the mathematician who coined the word "fractal" (as a measure of dimension of roughness of results of recursive procedures), Mandelbrot [1983] generated a huge impetus into the direction of pulling away from looking at the genome as a language, and looking at fractals more as the "geometry of nature".
+The twin schools of thought, towards approaching the structure of the genome - and the protein-structures whose development it governs, manifested in the seminal work by Grosberg et al [1988, 1993] to claim that the folding of DNA strands were fractal.
+Decades later, as an eminent example how established methods of biochemistry can be used to support paradigm-shifts, the Science cover article appeared [Erez-Lieberman et al. 2009], in effect the Science Adviser to the US President, Eric Lander appealing "Mr. President, the Genome is Fractal!"
 Inspired by the Hilbert-curve, a recursive folding that provides the much needed propensities.
 First, it is knot-free to permit uninterrupted transcription.
-Second, it is ultra-dense to enable squeezing the 2-m-long DNA strand into the nucleus of a cell with 6 μ m diameter.
-Remarkably, the Hilbert-curve is capable of filling the entire space available, and in its 3D form its fractal dimension is 3.0.
-Third, it also provides the advantage that is paramount for The Principle of Recursive Genome Function, Pellionisz (2008a, b) that the DNA can be read not only serially, from one end to the thread to the other, but because all segments of the DNA are in maximal proximity to one-other, they can also be read in parallel.
+Second, it is ultra-dense to enable squeezing the 2m-long DNA strand into the nucleus of a cell with 6 micron diameter.
+Remarkably, the Hilbert-curve is capable of filling the entire space available, in its 3D form its fractal dimension is 3.0.
+Third, it also provides the advantage that is paramount for The Principle of Recursive Genome Function, Pellionisz [2008a,b] that the DNA can be read not only serially, from one end to the thread to the other, but because all segments of the DNA are in maximal proximity to one-other, they can also be read in parallel.